hustvl/TOGS/README.md

 Organize medical data into a form similar to [D-NeRF](https://github.com/albertpumarola/D-NeRF).

-1. Use the `./processing_data/get_image.py` script to extract image and angle information from dicom data.
+1. Use the `./processing_data/get_image.py` script to extract image and angle information from DICOM data.
 2. Use the `./processing_data/get_json.py` script to get transforms_train.json and transforms_test.json.

 ```